 Hi!
 Welcome to Folk Art, a Seattle-based floral studio and flower farm devoted to bringing people joy through local, sustainable, and beautiful flowers.
 We’re delighted you are here!

 FOLK ART & SUSTAINABILITY

 Folk Art Flowers offers a flower subscription service, individual arrangements, wedding and event flowers, and more.
-Currently, we source all flowers locally through family farms in the Pacific Northwest that use sustainable growing practices.
-We will never use flowers that are flown in from another country.
+Our flowers are sourced locally through family farms in the Pacific Northwest that use sustainable growing practices.
+In the winter months, we occasionally source flowers from California.
+We believe in American-grown flowers and will never use flowers that are flown in from another country.
 If you have a flower subscription, we will collect your vase each week to avoid unnecessary waste.
-We also avoid floral foam (a petroleum-based product) unless there is a really good reason to use it.
+We also avoid floral foam, which is a petroleum-based substance that does not biodegrade.
 Please visit the shop to see our offerings, including bridal or event consultations.
 If you don’t see what you need there, feel free to get in touch so we can make amazing things happen!